 PPCC Sustainability believes in the power of education and the positive impacts that result from student engagement.
-This frame of thought drives the core principles of the Office, with a large focus on educational programs, along side community and infrastructure projects.
+This frame of thought drives the core principles of the Office, with a large focus on educational activities, alongside college-wide programs and community service.

 Learning about sustainability can...

-- Save you money, improve your wellbeing, and sustain the environment all at the same time.
+- Save you money, improve your health, and benefit the environment all at the same time.

-- Improve critical thinking and problem solving skills, which are highly desirable when job hunting.
+- Develop critical thinking and problem-solving skills, which are highly desirable when job hunting.

 - Satisfy new UCCS transferring standards set forth in the Compass Curriculum Program.